LDS LAWSUIT ATTORNEYS FOR SEXUAL ABUSE CASES

 That’s why we’re here to offer our years of experience and our national recognition as sexual abuse attorneys to abuse victims.
 We will fight on your behalf to address abuse at the source, holding church attorneys and church officials accountable for your suffering.

 The Mormon Church is a loose subclass of Christianity belonging to the Church of Jesus Christ of Latter-Day Saints (LDS).
+Their headquarters is located in Salt Lake City, Utah, where the Church of Jesus Christ of Latter-Day Saints first firmly established itself.
 There are presently more than 15 million recognized members of the Mormon Church worldwide.